yaronf/I-D/STAR/draft-ietf-acme-star.md

 In order to support the discovery of STAR capabilities, The directory object of an ACME STAR server MUST contain the following attributes inside the "meta" field:

-- star-capable: boolean flag indicating STAR support.
+- star-enabled: boolean flag indicating STAR support.
 An ACME STAR server MUST set this key to true.
 - star-min-cert-validity: minimum acceptable value for recurrent-certificate-validity, in seconds.
 - star-max-renewal: maximum delta between recurrent-end-date and recurrent-start-date, in seconds.